yohanan408/socioeconomic-hypertension-mediators/README.md

 #### Engineering: Escaping the Simulation Bottleneck

 The initial implementation attempted to use the high-level `statsmodels.stats.mediation` wrapper, which internally computes confidence intervals via non-parametric bootstrapping of the joint distribution of Path A and Path B coefficients.
-At N = 253,680, this created a **severe processing bottleneck**—each mediation model required minutes of computation time, making iterative model exploration infeasible.
+At N = 253,680, this created a **severe processing bottleneck**: Each mediation model required minutes of computation time, making iterative model exploration infeasible.

 The fix was a full architectural pivot to **parametric algebraic extraction**.
 By directly reading `model.params` and `model.conf_int()` from the fitted `LogitResultsWrapper` objects and computing the Product-of-Coefficients formulae in raw NumPy, the mediation quantification dropped from minutes to **milliseconds**, while producing numerically identical point estimates.